-Third Proposition: That any person [(injected) (inhaled) (ingested)] any amount of that controlled substance; and
+Second Proposition: That any person [(injected) (inhaled) (absorbed) (ingested)] any amount of that controlled substance; and

-Fourth Proposition: That died as a result of that [(injection) (inhalation) (ingestion)].
+Third Proposition: That death was caused by that [(injection) (inhalation) (absorption) (ingestion)].

 If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.